-I. History and Background
+History & Background

-The Associated Schools of Construction (ASC) is the professional association for the development and advancement of construction education.
+The Associated Schools of Construction (ASC) is the premiere professional association for the development and advancement of construction education.
 It is dedicated to professional growth and fostering excellence in construction communication, scholarship, research, education, and practice.
-It is organized into seven regions across the United States and two international regions.
+It is organized into seven regions across the United States and one international region.
 Regions within the U.S. hold individual student competitions and faculty conferences.

-Since 1989, the Northeast Region (Region 1) has held an annual faculty conference and student competition.
-Teams from ASC member schools participate in a competition replicating a real-world response to a Request for Proposal (RFP) in the disciplines of Heavy Highway, Commercial Building, and Design-Build.
-A school may have a team compete in each of these disciplines.
+Since 1989, the Northeast Region (Region 1) has held an annual faculty conference, job fair, and student competition.
+Teams from ASC member schools participate in a competition replicating a real-world response to a Request for Proposal (RFP) in the disciplines of Heavy Highway, Commercial Building, Design-Build and Preconstruction Services.
+A school may have a team compete in one or more categories.

-II.
-Competition Format
+A. Competition Format

 The competition is a 2-day event.
-On the first day of the competition, industry judges give competing teams a RFP based on an actual project.
-The judges provide the documents and guidance required by teams to provide the deliverables of the RFP.
-On the second day, students make an oral presentation on their findings and answer questions from the industry judges.
+On the first day of the competition, industry judges give the competing teams a RFP based on an actual project.
+The judges provide the documents and guidance required by teams to provide the deliverables in response to the specific requirements of the RFP.
+On the second day, students make an oral presentation based on their findings and answer questions from the industry judges.
 The winners are determined and an awards dinner is held that evening.
-As part of the registration fee, breakfast is provided on Friday, lunch on Friday, "brunch" for competitors on Saturday morning, and the awards dinner on Saturday evening.
-Participants are responsible for their own meals for Thursday evening, Friday evening, and snacks throughout the event.
+As part of the registration fee, the following meals are provided: breakfast and lunch on Friday; "brunch" for competitors, faculty, judges, and job fair companies on Saturday; and the awards dinner on Saturday evening.
+Participants are responsible for the balance of their meals, snacks, and refreshments throughout the event.

-III.
-ASC Student Competition Guidelines
+B. Competition Guidelines

 The most important rule of the competition is to have fun and enjoy the experience of this great event.
 To that end, the following guidelines are to be followed to ensure fairness.
-Ethics and integrity are highly regarded in the construction industry; all participants are on the honor system during the competition.
+Ethics and integrity are highly regarded in the construction industry so all participants are on the honor system during the competition.

-A. Definitions

-- 1. Team Maximum of 6 students that are currently enrolled on a full time basis in a construction curriculum at an ASC member school. - 2.
-Coaches A designated faculty member or advisor that is the responsible person for the transportation, lodging and meal logistics of a team during the competition and the point of contact between the school and the Competition Coordinator in the case of emergency. - 3.
-Competition Coordinator- Responsible for overall competition logistics, addressing questions and concerns about the competition, schedule, and rules with the participating teams, faculty, and Judging Companies. - 4.
-Judging Company (Judges)- Responsible for the presentation of the competition RFP within their discipline.
-Judges provide direction and guidance to the teams during the
+1. Team: Maximum of 6 students that are currently enrolled on a full time basis in a construction curriculum at an ASC member school.
+Each competing student must have been registered previous to the event, substituting student members on the day of the event is strictly prohibited.

+2. Coach: A designated faculty member or advisor that is the responsible person for the transportation, lodging, and meal logistics of a team during the competition and the point of contact, between the school and the Competition Coordinator in the case of emergency.

+3. Competition Coordinator: Responsible for overall competition logistics, addressing questions and concerns about the competition, schedule, and rules with the participating teams, faculty, and Judging Companies.

-- competition and act as point of contact on matters related to the RFP problem with the teams. - 5.
-Start of the Competition The competition starts when teams are excused from the first day's Opening Ceremonies and enter the RFP Kick-Off Meetings with the Judges.
+4. Judging Company (Judges): Responsible for the presentation of the competition RFP within their discipline.
+Judges provide direction and guidance to the teams during the competition and act as point of contact on matters related to the RFP problem with the teams.

+5. Start of the Competition: The competition starts when teams are excused from the first day's Opening Ceremonies and enter the RFP Kick-Off Meetings with the Judges.

-B. Team Conduct and Responsibilities
+C. Team Conduct, Rules, & Responsibilities